Introduction to training materials

 Transport

 In the EU, transport services contributes 664 billion Euros (or 9% GVA) and is key to the supporting of the EU members’ economies, supporting the free movement of goods and people.
 Over 11 million people are employed in the sector and still largely relies on fossil fuels for its energy needs.
-This course looks at the relationship of the sector with material consumption.
+This course considers the movement of goods, people, innovation in vehicles, electric vehicles and digitalization in the transportation system in relation to the circular economy.

 Agriculture